Cyanide & Happiness: Rapture Rejects

 In November 2018, Explosm Games, along with developer studio Galvanic Games and publisher tinyBuild, released Rapture Rejects to Steam as an early access game.
 Rapture Rejects is a battle royale style game.
 The developers stated that they planned to release the game in early 2020, but the game remained in early access, and is no longer available for sale.

 Freakpocalypse

 In September 2017, Explosm began another Kickstarter for a Cyanide & Happiness video game with a goal of $300,000, earning over $575,000.
 The game is described to borrow elements from games such as South Park: The Stick of Truth.
 The game was slated to be released near the end of 2018 but was later pushed to 2019, then delayed again to 2020 and then again until "early 2021".
 The game's title was announced in March 2020 to be Cyanide & Happiness: Freakpocalypse Part 1 – Hall Pass to Hell.
 The first part of the game was released on March 11, 2021.

 Master Dater

 In March 2022, Explosm began Gamefound for a new Cyanide & Happiness card game titled Master Dater.
 It was released on February 14, 2023.

+Texas Hold it

+In November 2024, Explosm released a new Cyanide & Happiness card game titled Texas Hold it.
+It was released on November 25, 2024.